 Working throughout his education, Tyler has a unique insight into the nature of work injury events and return-to-work situations.
 His diverse work history includes building repair, residential maintenance, retail sales, clerking and the food service industry.

 Upon passing the bar in 2003, Tyler worked in the field of securities litigation and analyzed portfolios affected by the tech bubble crash of 2000-2002.
 He then joined forces with Twohy, Darneille & Frye in 2005 as an associate attorney.
 He has been a shareholder of the firm since 2011.
 He has represented numerous public agencies, self-insured employers and insurance carriers.
 He has also represented employers directly on claims of discrimination under Labor Code Section 132(a) and against allegations of “serious and willful” misconduct under Labor Code 4553.
-He takes particular interest in the complex nature of psychiatric claims.

 Statement by Tyler Roberts: